Using birth-death processes to infer tumor subpopulation structure from live-cell imaging drug screening data: Numerical results

-For both sensitive and resistant subpopulation, we can clearly see that the IQR of PhenoPop does not cover the true $GR_{50}$, whereas the IQR of the live cell image methods covers the true $GR_{50}$.
-The IQR of the end-points method does cover the true resistant $GR_{50}$, but only lightly touches the true sensitive $GR_{50}$.
-In addition, the end-points and live cell image methods have significantly narrower confidence intervals in estimating the $GR_{50}$.
-Finally, note that the estimate of the initial proportion of resistant cells is more accurate for the end-points and live cell image methods.
+For the datasets investigated in Section \ref{sec:2subpexp}, the initial proportion $p_s$ of sensitive cells was constrained to be in $[0.3,0.5]$.
+We now consider the setting of a small resistant subpopulation.
+We begin with a case study in Figure \ref{fig:High proportion}, where $p_s$ is assigned to 0.99, and other parameters are sampled according to Table \ref{table: Generating_table_2_pop_illustrative}.
+For both the sensitive and resistant subpopulations, the IQR for the $GR_{50}$ dose under PhenoPop does not cover the true value, whereas the IQR for the live cell image method does.
+The IQR for the end-points method covers the true resistant $GR_{50}$, but only barely covers the true sensitive $GR_{50}$.
+In addition, the end-points and live cell image methods have significantly narrower IQRs than PhenoPop.
+Finally, note that the estimate of the initial proportion of resistant cells is much more accurate for the end-points and live cell image methods.
+Thus, while PhenoPop provides a reasonable estimate of the sensitive $GR_{50}$, which is the dominant subpopulation in this scenario, inferring the population composition and the $GR_{50}$ for the minority resistant subpopulation requires the use of the more powerful end-points and live cell image methods.

-These unbalanced initial conditions provide a significant amount of information about the dominant subpopulation.
-As a result, PhenoPop is still able to report information about the dominant subpopulation.
-However, for the minority subpopulation, there is really limited information available from the data, and in order to infer anything about the minority subpopulation it is necessary to use the more powerful end-points or live cell image methods.
-We will now quantify this increased performance.

-We performed a quantitative experiment, same as in the high observation noise section to validate the observation that the end-points method and the live cell image method outperform PhenoPop in the presence of small resistant subpopulations.
-The results are shown in Figure \ref{fig:high_prop_Log_Ratio}.

-In Figure \ref{fig:high_prop_Log_Ratio}, we can observe that both the end-points method and the live cell image method have smaller errors than the PhenoPop method in the small resistant subpopulation scenario.
-Furthermore, we can see that as the initial proportion of sensitive cells increases the accuracy benefit of the live-cell and the end-points methods increases.
-Compared to Figure \ref{fig:Log_Ratio_Accuracy}, one may notice that the error of sensitive $GR_{50}$ estimation is now smaller than the error of resistant $GR_{50}$ estimation.
-This observation supports the conclusion we made in Section \ref{sec:Illustrative example} that the initial proportion of subpopulation will influence the precision of estimation of the $GR_{50}$ of that subpopulation. \\
+In Figure \ref{fig:high_prop_Log_Ratio}, we show the mean absolute log ratio for each parameter $\{p_s,GR_s,GR_r\}$ across 100 datasets for each $p_s \in \{0.85,0.9,0.95,0.99\}$.
+Note that both the end-points and live cell image methods have significantly smaller errors than PhenoPop, and that the difference becomes more pronounced as $p_s$ increases.
+Also note that the error in estimating the sensitive $GR_{50}$ is smaller than for the resistant $GR_{50}$, opposite to the results of Figure \ref{fig:Log_Ratio_Accuracy}, where $p_s \in [0.3,0.5]$.
+This further reinforces the hypothesis stated in Section \ref{sec:Illustrative example} that the initial proportion of a subpopulation impacts the precision of estimating the $GR_{50}$ for that subpopulation. \\

-\textbf{Similar subpopulation sensitivity}
+\textbf{Similar subpopulation sensitivity:} \\